 Pita bed for dogs

+As beloved family members, our dogs deserve to be warm and comfy during the winter.
 Pita beds are dog beds specifically designed for dogs who like to burrow and hunker down under warm blankets.
 They resemble sleeping bags and can be found in many different textures and colours.

 Pita beds are perfect for short-haired breeds such as Whippets or Italian Greyhounds who get cold in the winter!
 If your dog loves to get under the blankets with you, you won’t go wrong with a pita bed!